-At this stage, I’ll assume you have signed up for your free eSpatial account and mapped your data.
+At this stage, I’ll assume you have signed up for your free eSpatial trial and mapped your data.

 Make sure your data table is visible.
 To filter particular data on an eSpatial map, click on the filtering symbol that appears on the top of every column on an eSpatial map table.

 In my example below, you’ll notice that the first column refers to US states – that is, it has text as its content.